-(a) The Longleaf Deed dated 23 December 2009 pursuant to which Longleaf was created and the Manager was appointed manager and the Trustee was appointed the trustee of Longleaf as amended and restated on 24 October 2011, 30 September 2013, 4 September 2014 and 26 October 2016.
+(a) The Longleaf Deed dated 18 November 2021 pursuant to which Longleaf was created and the Manager was appointed manager and the Trustee was appointed the trustee of Longleaf as may be amended from time to time.

 The Trustee shall stand possessed of all of the assets of each Fund as a separate and distinct trust upon trust for the Shareholders in that Fund according and subject to the provisions of the Trust Deed.